Accuracy of spectral element method for wave, parabolic and Schr\"{o}dinger equations: Introduction

 The main contribution of this paper is to explain the order of accuracy of $Q^k$ spectral element method, when the errors are measured only at nodes of degree of freedoms.
 As mentioned above we consider the case of rectangular elements and a smooth coefficient $\mathbf a(\mathbf x)$ in the term $\nabla\cdot (\mathbf a(\mathbf x)\nabla u)$.
 We note that this does include discretizations on regular meshes of curvilinear domains that can be smoothly mapped to rectangular meshes for the unit cube, e.g., the spectral element method for $\Delta u$ on such a mesh for a curvilinear domain is equivalent to the spectral element method for $\nabla\cdot (\mathbf a(\mathbf x)\nabla u)+\mathbf b(\mathbf x)\cdot \nabla u$ on a reference uniform rectangular mesh where $\mathbf a(\mathbf x)$ and $\mathbf b(\mathbf x)$ emerge from the mapping between the curvilinear domain and the unit cube.
-It does however not include problems on unstructured quadrilateral meshes where the metric terms typically are non-smooth at element interfaces but we note that the numerical examples that we present indicate that such meshes may still exhibit larger rates than $k+1$.
+It does however not include problems on unstructured quadrilateral meshes where the metric terms typically are non-smooth at element interfaces but we note that the numerical examples that we present indicate that such meshes may still exhibit larger rates than $k+1$. { We only consider the semi-discrete schemes for linear equations in this paper.
+In general, it is straightforward to extend the error estimates to a fully discrete scheme for simple time discretizations, e.g., \cite{wheeler1973priori}.
+Even though superconvergence in $Q^k$ finite element method without any quadrature can be established for nonlinear equations \cite{chen2001structure}, the result in this paper may no longer hold for generic nonlinear equations since the simplest $(k+1)$-point Gauss-Lobatto quadrature are not accurate enough for nonlinear terms. }

 This paper is organized as follows.
 In Section \ref{sec-preliminaries}, we introduce notation and assumptions.
 In Section \ref{lemma-quadrature-error-estimate}, we review a few standard quadrature estimates.
 In Section \ref{elliptic-proj-error-estimate}, the superconvergence of elliptic projection is analyzed, which is parallel to the classic error estimation for hyperbolic and parabolic equations by involving elliptic projection of the corresponding elliptic operator, see \cite{wheeler1973priori, sammon1982convergence, dupont19732}.
 We then prove the main result for homogeneous Dirichlet boundary conditions in Section \ref{error-estimate}, for the second-order wave equation in Section \ref{error-wave}, parabolic equations in Section \ref{error-heat} and linear Schr\"{o}dinger equation in Section \ref{error-schrodinger}.
 Neumann boundary conditions can be discussed similarly as summarized in Section \ref{sec-Neumann}.
 For problems with nonhomogeneous Dirichlet boundary conditions, a convenient implementation which maintains the $(k+2)$-th order of accuracy is given in Section \ref{implementation-nonhom}.
 Numerical tests verifying the estimates are given in Section \ref{numerical-test}.
 Concluding remarks are given in Section \ref{concludingremark}